 heir web retreats occasionally.
 Keep the temperature around 75-80

 degrees F if possible.
-As they are native to wet regions, some people
+As they are native to wet regions, some

 make the mistake of giving them stuffy, soaking accomodations.
 That